Amazon Web Services Investing $35B in Virginia Data Centers

 The new centers are expected to create 1,000 new jobs by 2040.

-The Virginia Economic Development Partnership worked with the state General Assembly’s Major Employment and Investment project approval commission to secure Amazon’s expansion and data center investment in new locations across Virginia, according to Youngkin’s office.
+The Virginia Economic Development Partnership and the state General Assembly’s Major Employment and Investment project approval commission worked together to finalize Amazon’s expansion and data center investment in new Virginia locations, according to Youngkin’s office.

 Pending approval by the General Assembly, a new Mega Data Center Incentive Program will include up to a 15-year extension of existing data center sales and use tax exemptions on qualifying equipment and enabling software.